 Since its beginning in 1986, Artscape has become recognized as an international leader in creative placemaking, a practice that leverages the power of art, culture and creativity to catalyze change, growth and transformation in communities.
 Artscape achieves its mission through developing and managing unique cultural facilities—including community cultural hubs, multi-purpose creative spaces and artist live/work projects—and delivering programs and services that promote creativity and cultural space development.
 For more information please visit www.artscape.ca.

-Reporting to the Chief Executive Officer, the Chief Financial Officer will be responsible for all facets of the financial and information technology systems, including finance and accounting, financial planning and asset analysis, budget development and forecasts, and risk and compliance.
+Reporting to the Chief Executive Officer, this role requires a nimble strategist experienced in the complexities of mixed-use real estate and managing cash flows.
+The Chief Financial Officer will be responsible for all facets of the financial and information technology systems, including finance and accounting, financial planning and asset analysis, budget development and forecasts, and risk and compliance.
 The CFO will serve as the lead in managing relationships with Artscape’s banking, financing and impact investor partners.
-This position will build and sustain the capacity of the department as a vital shared service platform for the organization.

 - Through forecasting and analytics, advises senior leadership on strategic and operational financial challenges and opportunities related to business performance, funding changes, cash flow and risk.

 - Leads, motivates and manages a department of 5-7 staff and oversees regular finance and IT vendor contracts to ensure value and quality.